 Staff can envision the benefit of a limited commercial use, such as a boat rental facility, at locations that access the Orange River.
-Policy 17.5.2 would prevent such a facility in the future.
+This policy would prevent such a facility in the future.
 The Buckingham community does not want any commercial facilities, such as boat rentals, near the Orange River.

-Residents are concerned about protecting that resource and believe that an attraction such as a boat rental operation would cause too much impact to the river.
+STAFF REPORT FOR May 27, 2009 CPA2007-49 PAGE 21 OF 30 Residents are concerned about protecting that resource and believe that an attraction such as a boat rental operation would cause too much impact to the river.
 These issues can be addressed on a case by case basis as any proposals come forward from the County or private sector and the community will have the opportunity to express their concerns and opinions.

-Proposed Policy 17.5.2 is not consistent with the intent of Lee Plan Objective 82.1, Policy 82.1.1, Objective 82.2, Policy 82.2.1, and Objective 82.3.
+The proposed policy is not consistent with the intent of Lee Plan Objective 82.1, Policy 82.1.1, Objective 82.2, Policy 82.2.1, and Objective 82.3, which address the provision of public water access.
+Staff does not recommend transmittal of this policy.